TechLadyVibes/simple_shell/README.md

-This is a readme file for shell project
+This is a readme file for team shell project, it'll make betty happy i guess